JoelaRAS/OCR_Bench/README.md

 The OCR-Benchmarker project has allowed for an objective comparison of three OCR engines, development of an intuitive interface for file and result management, and construction of a robust database for storing analyses.
 The technological choices made ensure a good balance between processing speed and result accuracy.

+---

+For any questions or contributions, please open an issue or submit a pull request.